 The Ultimate Before You Go Checklist: Ensuring a Smooth Getaway

 So, you're finally taking that trip!
-Excitement is in the air, but before you get too lost in daydreaming about your destination, let's make sure everything is handled back home.
-Running through this quick checklist will give you peace of mind, knowing you've taken care of the essentials and can relax on your vacation.
+Excitement is in the air.
+But before you get too lost in daydreaming about your destination, let's make sure everything is handled back home.
+Running through this quick checklist will give you peace of mind.
+You'll know you've taken care of the essentials.
+Then you can relax on your vacation.

 1. Give Someone a Heads-Up

-Let your neighbors or close friends know you'll be away and about your travel dates.
-Share your basic itinerary with them so that they know how long you except to be away from your home.
-If they know you are away from your home, they can keep an eye on your place.
-Exchange contact information so you can get in touch if needed.
+Let your neighbors or close friends know you'll be away.
+Tell them about your travel dates.
+Share your basic itinerary with them.
+That way, they know how long you expect to be away from your home.
+If they know you are away, they can keep an eye on your place.
+Exchange contact information.
+Then you can get in touch if needed.

 This is a big one.
-Walk through your house and double-check all doors and windows are securely locked.
+Walk through your house.
+Double-check all doors and windows are securely locked.
 Turn on your alarm system.
-It is also a good idea to unplug non-essential electronics to save energy and protect them from power surges.
+It is also a good idea to unplug non-essential electronics.
+This saves energy and protects them from power surges.
 A little preparation can save a lot of worry down the road.

 Confirm your transport to and from the airport.
 Are you driving and parking at the airport?
 Make a reservation and print out the confirmation.
 Getting an Uber or Lyft?
-Set up the app on your phone and make sure you know the approximate cost.
-Having travel pre booked and confirmed will help to avoid last-minute surprises.
+Set up the app on your phone.
+Make sure you know the approximate cost.
+Having travel pre-booked and confirmed will help avoid last-minute surprises.

 There's nothing worse than having your phone die halfway through your trip.
 Fully charge your phone, tablet, laptop, and any other devices you typically take on trips.
 It's also smart to bring a portable charger.
 Load up the power bank as well for on-the-go charging.
 You do not want to be stuck somewhere with a dead battery.